asmuth/recommendify/README.md

 Incremental and distributed item-based "Collaborative Filtering" for binary ratings with ruby and redis.
 In a nutshell: You feed in `user -> item` interactions and it spits out similarity vectors between items ("related items").

 ### use cases

 + "Users that bought this product also bought...".
 + "Users that viewed this video also viewed...".
-+ "Users that follow this person also follow...". etc.
++ "Users that follow this person also follow...".

+etc.

 ### how it works

 Recommendify keeps an incrementally updated `item x item` matrix, the "co-concurrency matrix".
 This matrix stores the number of times that a combination of two items has appeared in an interaction/preferrence set.
-The co-concurrence counts are processed with a consine distance/similarity measure to retrieve another `item x item` similarity matrix, which is used to find the N most similar items for each item.
-This approach was described by Miranda, Alipio et al. [6]
+The co-concurrence counts are processed with a similarity measure to retrieve another `item x item` similarity matrix, which is used to find the N most similar items for each item.
+This approach was described by Miranda, Alipio et al. [1]

 1. Group the input user->item pairs by user-id and store them into interaction sets
-2. For each item<->item combination in the interaction increment the respective element in the co-concurrence matrix
+2. For each item<->item combination in the interaction set increment the respective element in the co-concurrence matrix
-3. For each item<->item combination in the co-concurrence matrix calculate (i,j): sim(i, j) = #(I∩J) / √#I×√#J
+3. For each item<->item combination in the co-concurrence matrix calculate the jaccard similarity
 3. For each item store the N most similar items in the respective output set.